RoboOmniSim/Robostudio/README.md

 You can find data in this drive link: https://drive.google.com/file/d/1aJLMQjY0BOL-Wny6bXzNHq8unOr3mmjL/view?usp=drive_link

-For dataset of URDF production, you can email me and ask for request
+For dataset of URDF production, you can email me haozhelo@usc.edu

 ## Function of Gaussian Based robotic arm